-LNB – Low-Noise Block – A low-noise block (or LNB) is the receiving device mounted on the feed of a satellite dish (VSAT), which collects the radio waves (RF) from the antenna converting them to L Band frequencies for the indoor unit.
+LNB – Low-Noise Block – A low-noise block (or LNB) is the receiving device mounted on the feed of a satellite dish (VSAT), which collects the Radio Waves (RF) from the antenna converting them to L Band frequencies for the indoor unit.

 Power – LNBs get their power from the indoor receiver or modem.
 The DC voltage is sent up the receive coax (Rx) and eliminates the need for an extra power cable.
 DC voltages are typically 19V.
-In stabilised antennas like Intellian or Sea Tel the LNB voltage is supplied by the pedestal in the Radome and not by the VSAT modem.
+In stabilized antennas like Intellian or Sea Tel the LNB voltage is supplied by the pedestal in the Radome and not by the VSAT modem.
 It will still work if both are on.